dangerfarms/newcomers-guide/section-2/README.md

 1. Installed our company software tools
 2. Have read through our list of tutorials/documentation
-3. Understand the development workflow
+3. Understand the development work-flow